 As mentioned above, trenchless sewer repair accomplishes its purpose without the need for digging, and this is often the quicker, less expensive, and less disruptive alternative.
 There are various methods.
 Here are two we frequently use:

 Sewer pipe lining.
 Using an existing access point, we draw a flexible plastic and resin tube inside the old pipe.
 We then apply steam and heat to harden it in place.
 The new CIPP (cure-in-place-pipe) lining deals with cracks and leaks by covering them up without appreciably diminishing the width of the sewer line.

 Pipe bursting.
 This is a technique for removing hopelessly collapsed or broken pipes without sewer repair excavation.
 We send in a special tool call a bursting head on a cable.
 As it pushes its way through, the bursting head breaks the old pipe and pushes it away.
 Coming along behind the bursting head is a new piece of pipe that the cable pulls into place.
 Pipe bursting has successfully replaced 400 ft. of damaged pipe without the need for sewer replacement excavation.

 Excavation vs. Trenchless: A Final Word

 Only plumbing experts can determine whether you’re in need of sewer line excavation or trenchless sewer repair will do the trick.
-We at 24-7 Plumbing have the training, experience, and tools to make this evaluation and to provide the right option in a fast, effective, and affordable manner.
+24-7 Plumbing Heating and Cooling has the training, experience, and tools to make this evaluation and to provide the right option in a fast, effective, and affordable manner.
 If you’re in need of our services, we invite you to call us today.